th2-net/th2-conn-generic/conn-fix/README.md

 # * if higher, send a resend request
 validateSequenceNumbers: true

-# It is required param.
+# It is a required parameter.
 # Socket port for listening to incoming connections from client.
 socketAcceptPort: 1234